AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit2.md

   }
 }
 ```
+It is a *best practice* to keep your class definitions in a separate file from the file containing the main method that executes a program.
+This way, your class definitions can be used in another program without connecting to unnecessary code.

 A **toString()** is an prebuilt method in Java that returns the value in a string format.
 Therefore, any object that this method is applied on, will return as a string object.